-The thought of kale, avocado and quinoa makes me cringe and anyone who says they don’t like burgers and fries will definitely get the side eye from me.
+The thought of kale, avocado, and quinoa make me cringe and anyone who says they don’t like burgers and fries will definitely get the side eye from me.
 Nevertheless, eating healthy and losing some weight is important but it’s a real struggle.
-Food can seem like that toxic relationship that you seem addicted to especially when your feeling down or anxious.
+Food can seem like that toxic relationship that you seem addicted to especially when you are feeling down or anxious.

 By the way, I highly recommend Todd Lamb’s book “The Flat Belly Fix” for those who don’t know where to start with their weight loss journey.
 Tod’s weight loss system does work.
-Just try it to see amazing results in just three weeks.
-Okay, I have identified two problems that relate to my relationship with food:
+Just try to see amazing results in only three weeks.
+Okay, I have identified two problems that relate to my relationship with food.

-1. I have an unhealthy relationship for food
+I have an unhealthy relationship for food

 I look to it as comfort, as a distraction or as a reward.
-The truth is food is simply there to nourish you, not to be your relief in difficult situations or you joy in life.
+The truth is food is simply there to nourish you, not to be your relief in difficult situations or your joy in life.

 This took me a long time to mentally accept this fact.
 Although I obviously knew it wasn’t healthy, I still rolled my eyes at the fact.
-Gone will be days that I eat 200 calories or less everyday for three months.
+Gone will be days that I eat 200 calories or less every day for three months.
 Also gone (hopefully) are the days that I eat 3000 calories or more a day without even noticing or even feeling fully full.

 It is said the key to weight loss is to “eat less and exercise more, stupid” but sometimes it’s not so simple.
 Regaining a healthy relationship with food and dealing with the way I used food and view it mentally is what I’m going to focus on (obviously hoping to lose some weight on the way too).

 There is so much contradicting information in relation to nutrition out there that it can be confusing.
 “Don’t eat carbs, High Carbs all the way; No fat, Fats O.K the problem is sugar, No, sugar does not cause weight gain.”
-So I’ve decided to stick to just counting calories and eating as healthy as I can, accompanied by waling 10,000 steps a day.
+So I’ve decided to stick to just counting calories and eating as healthy as I can, accompanied by walking 10,000 steps a day.